Hello! I am so excited to share my $3.99 thrift store tv cabinet makeover you today!

-It was priced at $14.99.
+First of all, the price was $14.99.
 It had a few flaws and was a bit flimsy.
 My husband just shook his head.
-I could tell he did not want to be bothered with unloading something he thought was a piece of junk in this 90-degree heat.
-I decided to pass and just let it be.
+He did not want to be bothered with loading and unloading something in the 90-degree heat.
+For that reason, I passed and just let it be.

 Two weeks later, we visited this particular thrift store again and to my surprise, the cabinet was still there.
-The good news was it had been marked down to $5.99!
-As you can see from the sticker, it had previously been reduced from $14.99 to $9.99.
+The price was reduced to $5.99!
+As you can see from the sticker, it was previously reduced from $14.99 to $9.99.
 He knew after looking at the price tag, I was not leaving without it!

 We took the ticket to the cashier and proceeded to check out.
-Apparently, the furniture loader had to leave, which meant there was no one there to help load the piece.
-The Manager happened to be standing beside the cash register and told the cashier to give us the piece for $3.99 since we had to load it ourselves.
+Apparently, the furniture loader left, which meant there was no one there to help load the piece.
+The Manager told the cashier to give us the piece for $3.99 since we had to load it ourselves.
 I explained that was not necessary, that we were already getting a good deal, but she was adamant.
 SCORE!

-Once we got the piece home and thoroughly inspected it, there was a huge hole on the center piece on top that could not be repaired.
+Once we got the piece home and thoroughly inspected it, there was a huge hole in the center portion on top that could not be repaired.

 We removed the top piece by first removing the back piece, and then using a circular saw we removed the top piece.

-Once finished, we were left with just the bottom piece.
+This is what the thrift store tv cabinet looked like with the top removed.
 My immediate thought was a bench.
 However, I didn’t want to do the obvious.
 I wanted to create something that we have never created before.

 It sat in my shop for over 2 weeks.
 I would gaze at it here and there.
 One Sunday morning, while having coffee, I had an idea!
 We needed a piece for our kitchen, and I had been searching for a used buffet to redo.
 My only concern was adding legs to the piece.
 Would it be sturdy enough?
 I asked my husband if legs could be added to the bottom without any issues.
 His answer was yes.
 The buffet plan went into action!